 Surprise retirement party

-The shock of seeing people at the party, with Greg, a host.
+Above: Shock of seeing people at the party, with Greg, a host.
 Jill's back, the other host.
-Most of the gang.
+Below: Most of the gang.
 Jim serving dessert and coffee.

 Terry, Susan, and Sean at dinner.
 The dinner portrait.